The Constitution of the Student Public Health Association

 Section 1.
 Membership Eligibility

 Persons interested in becoming members must be currently enrolled students at Truman State University.
 Potential members must have expressed genuine interest in the topic of public health and the Student Public Health Association.
-Potential members who have declared themselves as a Health Science Major and are not graduating seniors in their final semester will be allowed to apply and interview with no restrictions.
-Potential members who have not declared themselves as a Health Science Major will complete a more rigorous application and interview process than their Health Science counterparts in accordance with the separate application and guidelines created by the Executive Board at the beginning of the semester.
+Potential members who are not graduating seniors in their final semester will be allowed to apply and interview with no restrictions.

 Section 2.
 Potential Membership

-During recruitment week potential members must attend at least two of the three informational meetings, with professional development night being mandatory.
-Recruitment nights will include one night of service, one night of education, and one night of professional development.
+During recruitment week, potential members must attend at least two of three meetings, with professional development night being mandatory.
+Recruitment nights will include one service night, one education night, and one professional development night.
 Information about the organization will be shared on the first two (2) nights of recruitment.
-Potential new members will undergo an interview on the professional development night of recruitment, where executive officers will interview each potential member.
-Potential members who have not declared a Health Science Major will be interviewed by more than one executive officer.
+Potential members will undergo an interview on professional development night, where one (1) or two (2) executive officers will interview each potential member.
+The executive officers will

-New members shall be required to complete and pass a new members quiz with a 100% prior to initiation.
-The quiz will include questions concerning the five sectors of the Student Public Health Association, the purpose of the Student Public Health Association, the education and service hour requirements for each semester, the attendance requirements for meetings, and other pertinent information as needed.
-New members will have unlimited attempts at the quiz.
+Potential members shall be required to complete and pass a potential member quiz with a 70% prior to Initiation.
+The quiz will include questions concerning the five sectors of the Student Public Health Association, the purpose of the Student Public Health Association, the hour requirements for each semester, the attendance requirements for meetings, and other pertinent information as needed.
+Potential members will have two attempts at the quiz per semester.

 Section 2b.
 New Membership Requirements and Initiation

-Potential members will be required to participate in two (2) service hours, two (2) health education hours, and one (1) professional development hour.
-Upon completion of hours, new members will undergo initiation at the end of the semester.
-At initiation, the Code of Ethics for the Health Science Profession will be signed and membership will be official.
+Potential members will be required to participate in two (2) service hours, two (2) education hours, one (1) professional development event, and one (1) social event.
+Upon completion of hours, potential members will undergo Initiation near the end of the semester.
+At Initiation, the Code of Ethics for the Health Science Profession will be signed by each initiate, and membership will become official.

 Section 3.
 Membership Requirements

-Members will participate in four (4) service hours and four (4) health education hours, two (2) hours of professional development and two (2) social events per semester.
-Members will be required to attend four (4) hours of a conference per academic year.
-These requirements cannot be counted toward any other SPHA requirement.
+Members will participate in four (4) service hours, four (4) education hours, two (2) professional development events, and two (2) social events per semester.
+Members will be required to obtain four (4) conference hours per academic year.
+Additional conference hours exceeding four (4) per academic year may be counted as professional development events (1 hour = 1 event).
 Members may not submit hours they completed to fulfill a requirement for another organization or course.
-All of the hours must either be an organization sponsored event or approved by the executive board.
-If a member signs up for hours and is not in attendance when these hours take place, the member will be responsible for completing these missed hours in addition to their hour requirements for the semester.
+All submitted hours must either be from an organization-sponsored event or approved by the executive board.
+Only one (1) hour of education and one (1) hour of service per semester will be accepted from events that are not promoted by the Student Public Health Association (pending approval by the executive board).
+If a member signs up for hours and is not in attendance when the hours take place, the member will be responsible for completing the missed hours in addition to their normal hour requirements for the semester.
 All special cases will be reviewed by the executive board.

 Section 3a.
 Committees

-Members must participate in at least one (1) committee each semester.
+Members must actively participate in at least one (1) committee each semester.
 Executive officers will develop committees based on the number of projects they will undertake in that semester.
-Members will rank their top choices and will subsequently be assigned to their committee at the beginning of each semester.
+Members will rank their top choices and will subsequently be assigned to a committee at the beginning of each semester.

 Section 3b.
 Leave of Absence

-If a member would like to take a leave of absence for a semester from SPHA they must notify the executive board before they lose good standing within the organization.
-Members must present their reason in writing for the need of leave of absence and the executive board will review the request.
-If request is granted, there are two options:
+If a member would like to take a leave of absence for a semester, they must notify the executive board before they lose good standing in the organization.
+Members must present their reason for needing the leave of absence in writing, and the executive board will review the request.
+If the request is granted, there are two options:

-1) Members may choose to remain on the roster by paying member dues and fulfilling all other requirements aside from attendance; member will be excused from all meetings for the semester.
+1) Members may choose to remain on the roster by paying member dues and fulfilling all other requirements aside from attendance.
+Members will be excused from all meetings for the semester.

-2) Member may choose to not fulfill any requirements for the semester and be removed from the roster; however, the member will not have to go through initiation to be reinstated the following semester.
+2) Members may choose to not fulfill any requirements for the semester and be removed from the roster.
+Members will not have to go through Initiation to be reinstated the following semester.

 Section 3c.
 Associate Membership

-The purpose of associate membership is to give members the opportunity to be proactive in regards to remaining off probation for a particularly challenging semester.
-Any member that is not a new member or graduating member may apply to be an associate member of the Student Public Health Association for one semester in their organizational career.
-Applications will be emailed to each eligible member after the first executive board meeting of the semester and will be due at the first general body meeting.
-Associate members will be required to participate in two (2) service hours, two (2) health education hours, one (1) professional development hour, and one (1) social event.
-Associate members will be required to pay full dues for the semester but will not be required to attend all general body meetings.
+The purpose of associate membership is to give members the opportunity to proactively remain off probation for a particularly challenging semester.
+Any member that is not a new member (less than one full semester of membership) or graduating member (less than one full semester until graduation) may apply to be an associate member of the Student Public Health Association for one semester in their organizational career.
+Applications are provided on the Student Public Health Association website and will be due at the first general body meeting of the semester.
+Associate members will be required to participate in two (2) service hours, two (2) education hours, one (1) professional development event, and one (1) social event.
+Associate members will be required to pay full dues for the semester but will only be required to attend half of the general body meetings.
 Executive members will not be eligible to apply for associate membership at any time during their elected service.

 Secton 3d.
 Membership Probation

 Members who fail to complete the required hours by the semester deadline will be placed on probation.
 Members under probation will be required to complete all of the missing hours from the previous semester before midterm.
-Failure to complete the previous semesters hours before midterm will result in termination of membership.
+Failure to complete the previous semester’s hours before midterm will result in termination of membership.
 Members may not be on probation for more than two (2) non-consecutive semesters.
 Failure to complete a third non-consecutive semester of hours or a second consecutive semester of hours will result in termination of membership.
-All extenuating circumstances will be reviewed by the executive board on a case by case basis.
-If three or more formal meetings are missed unexcused, the member will be called to the executive board and membership will be reconsidered.
+All extenuating circumstances will be reviewed by the executive board on a case-by-case basis.
+If a member has three or more unexcused absences within a semester, the member will be called to the executive board and membership will be reconsidered.

 Section 4.
 Hazing

-Hazing is considered as any action taken or situation created, either intentionally or unintentionally, on or off the college campus, to produce physical or mental discomfort, embarrassment or ridicule; or possibly cause physical harm or injury.
-Student Public Health Association does not participate in or condone any form of hazing.
+Hazing is any action taken or situation created, either intentionally or unintentionally, on or off the college campus, that produces physical or mental discomfort, embarrassment or ridicule, or physical harm or injury.
+The Student Public Health Association does not participate in or condone any form of hazing.